 A “gateway framework” is set to replace all employer-supported work visa categories.
 Three stages will have to be passed before a work visa can be approved:

-1. Employer check
+- Employer check

-2. Job check
+- Job check

-- No labour market testing for salaries of at least NZD 101,046;
+- No labor market testing for salaries at 200% of the median wage (currently NZD 104,000).

-3. Individual check
+- Individual check